 If your preferred lawyer is not selected for the panel:

 - You can choose to use one of the lawyers on the panel; or

 - You can still use your preferred lawyer.
 However, the Ministry will not be able to pay for their service.

-Finding out more about the lawyers panel
+Finding out more about the panel of lawyers

-The Ministry has prepared answers to some frequently asked questions (FAQs) about the Ministry-funded panel of lawyers.
+The Ministry has prepared answers to some frequently asked questions (FAQs) about the panel of lawyers.
 You can find these FAQs on the Ministry website at: